-“I do not think bernedoodles are a trend,” Rendon adds.
-“I think because they are a newer breed, they have have become popular but there are not a lot of breeders to buy from.”
+“I do not think Bernedoodles are a trend,” Rendon adds.
+“I think because they are a newer breed, they have become popular but there are not a lot of breeders to buy from.”

 Proper breeding practices are the single most important guarantee for good health.
 But since looks have become so important, some breeders are inbreeding to produce exaggerated features.
 Other problems include breeding dogs too young and breeding dogs that show undesirable traits.

 “In the past, breeders naturally kept the best of the breed that had the skills they needed and the personality characteristics they wanted,” Ulbrich explains.
 “Now, there are breeders using dogs under a year old, well before there is a chance to see if the dog has any genetic defects.
 They should ideally wait until the dog enters adulthood to see if they are a healthy dog, both physically and mentally.
 A lot of breeders aren’t waiting and as a result, genetic disorders and behavior problems are on the rise.”